jasonnerothin/spacemonitor/README.md

 spacemonitor
 ============

-A processing unit that spits out stats about what's going on in GSCs, using the Admin api.
+A runnable jar that spits out stats about what's going on in GSCs, using the Admin api.

 Designed for a mirror pu, the following stats are monitored: